 In addition to fâ un sium, you now encounter another way to talk about having a dream: insumiâsi, from verse 9.
 More examples of this verb: usgnot passade mi soi insumiât cun te (last night I had a dream about you), mi soi insumiât di jessi crot (I dreamt that I was naked), mi soi insumiât un ors (I dreamt of a bear).

-You learn some vocabulary related to grapes in these verses.
-An individual grape can be referred to as un asin di uve, or simply un asin (or àsin, with the accent shown).
-The noun asin is to be understood in the sense of berry, and la uve (also written la ue) is the name of the fruit.
-Un asin di uve, then, can be understood more literally as a grape berry, a berry of grape.
+In these verses, you learn vocabulary related to grapes.
+An individual grape can be referred to as un asin di uve, or simply un asin.
+The noun asin is to be understood in the sense of berry (or, better perhaps, as pellet) and la uve (also written la ue) is the name of the fruit.
+Un asin di uve, then, can perhaps be understood literally as a berry of grape, a pellet of grape.
 The Friulian for bunch is il rap.
 Un rap di uve is the Friulian for a bunch of grapes (although, translated literally, it is better understood as a grape bunch, a bunch of grape [in the collective sense of the name of the fruit]).

 In verse 10, you read: [la] vît […] e florì […] e i raps a madresserin i àsins (the vine blossomed and the bunches ripened the grapes).